mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 ---
-title: Re-definition of the Update Tag
+title: Definition of new tags for relations between RFCs
-abbrev: Upadte Tag Definition
+abbrev: New Tag Definitions
 docname: draft-kuehlewind-update-tag-latest
 date:
 category: bcp